Dataset Distillation via Curriculum Data Synthesis in Large Data Era: Experiments

+{\bf Applicability.} Our method is designed to be applicable to general decoupled dataset distillation approaches.
+To demonstrate this, we apply our approach to the self-supervised SC-DD~\citep{zhou2024self}.
+As shown in Table~\ref{scdd-cu}, our method achieves 1.0 and 0.9 improvements on Tiny-ImageNet and ImageNet-1K, respectively.

-{\bf Curriculum Scheduler.} To schedule the curriculum learning, we present three distinct types of curriculum schedulers, \textit{step}, \textit{linear}, and \textit{cosine} to manipulate the lower bounds on data cropped augmentation.
+{\bf Curriculum Scheduler.} To schedule the global-to-local learning, we present three distinct types of curriculum schedulers, \textit{step}, \textit{linear}, and \textit{cosine} to manipulate the lower bounds on data cropped augmentation.
 As illustrated in Figure~\ref{milestone_ill}, the dataset distillation progress is divided into two phases by a milestone.
-It is observed that both \textit{linear} and \textit{cosine} with continuous decay manifest robustness across diverse milestone configurations and reveal a trend of enhancing accuracy performance when the milestone is met at a later phase, as shown in Table~\ref{milestone_result}.
+It is observed that both \textit{linear} and \textit{cosine} with continuous decay manifest robustness across diverse milestone configurations and reveal a trend of enhancing accuracy performance when the milestone is met at a later phase, as shown in Figure~\ref{milestone_result}.
 Moreover, \textit{cosine} marginally outperforms \textit{linear} in terms of accuracy towards the end.
 Consequently, we choose to implement the \textit{cosine} scheduler, assigning a milestone percentage of 1.0, to modulate the minimum crop ratio adhering to the principles of curriculum learning throughout the progression of synthesis.

 {\bf Batch Size in Post-training.} We perform an ablation study to assess the influence of utilizing smaller batch sizes on the generalization performance of models when the synthetic data is limited.
 We report results on the distilled ImageNet-21K from ResNet-18.
 In Table~\ref{tab:batch-size}, a rise in validation accuracy is observed as batch size reduces, peaking at 16.
 This suggests that smaller batch sizes enhance performance on small-scale synthetic datasets.
 However, this leads to more frequent data loading and lower GPU utilization in our case, extending training times.
 To balance training time with performance, we chose a batch size of 32 for our experiments.